Tennis Elbow Treatment

 - Ice, usually the area of your elbow or forearm on the thumb side.
 20 minutes on, 20 minutes off, 20 minutes on.
 Do this 1 – 3 times a day.
 Wrap up the ice if needed so you don’t get frost burn.

-- Stop doing whats causing your pain.
-Hanging dry wall, painting, online gaming addictions, give your arm and hand a break for a 3 to 4 days, and see if things clear up.
+- Stop doing what’s causing your pain.
+Hanging drywall, painting, online gaming addictions, give your arm and hand a break for 3 to 4 days, and see if things clear up.

 4. Ice again, just in case you forgot.

 5. Treatment, get in ASAP, the sooner we start the healing process the easier it will be to fix.
 Treatment will usually include Interferential Current Therapy, Pressure Point and Muscle Release.
-Education will be a big part of prevention of future flare ups.
-If the arm is not substantially better in 6 to 8 treatments we would ask your MD for a Ultrasound and get to the bottom of why its not healing normally.
+Education will be a big part of prevention of future flare-ups.
+If the arm is not substantially better in 6 to 8 treatments we would ask your MD for an Ultrasound and get to the bottom of why it’s not healing normally.